TheHyper-Dev/Call-of-Duty-Movement-in-Godot-4/README.md

 * Almost the same spatial movement due to being based on Quake 3's movement system just like Call of Duty's has been
 * Jumping (bunny hopping is possible)
 * Standing, Crouching, Proning
-* Sprinting, Tactical Sprinting from Modern Warfare 2019 (Gonna implement it tomorrow)
+* Sprinting, Tactical Sprinting from Modern Warfare 2019
+* Camera Tilt during Sprinting or Tac Sprinting
+* A stamina bar for tactical sprinting, made purely out of engine's built in assets
-* Smooth Camera Follow (with or without lerping)
+* Smooth Camera Follow (with lerping)
 * Smooth Mouse Look (Smoothing is optional, you can disable the smoothing and get the raw look if you set the "Smoothing" value to 1)

-I'm planning to:
+I'm planning to add:
-* Add climbing mechanics
+* Climbing mechanics
-* Add swimming mechanics
+* Swimming mechanics
 * Idle Sway
-* Camera Tilt during Sprinting or Tac Sprinting
 * Physical interactions with other physics objects

-* Keep my sanity while trying to do all these as optimized as possible
+  I'll try to keep my sanity while trying to do all these as optimized as possible

 In order to maximize the code optimization I have: